 SANJU PICKS UP A PHONE CALL AT THE RESEARCH LABS

-The Lab phone rang, Sanju picked up call from Dehradun city… said Hello.
+The Lab phone rang, and Sanju picked up a call from Dehradun city… he said Hello.

 “No, this is Sanju Khan, can I help you?” asked Sanju.

-“Accha teek hai; mai Aaiesha madam ko message bhijvadoonga…” said Sanju; he then disconnected the phone.
+“Accha teek hai; mai Aaiesha madam ko message bhijvadoonga…” (“It is alright, I will send a message to Aaiesha madam”…) said Sanju; he then disconnected the phone.

-Sanju got curios!
+Sanju got curious!
 He and She had talked a lot during their Mussoorie weekend retreat with Sham and Surya.
-She was bubbly and talkative; was very happy with the snow-boots he had presented to her.
+She was bubbly and talkative; was very happy with the snow boots he had presented to her.
 Sanju had visions of proposing to Aaiesha when she joined the Institute!

-Why has Aaiesha left a dress with blood stains at Dehradun Drycleaners!
+Why has Aaiesha left a dress with blood stains at Dehradun Drycleaners?
 He wondered!
-Last time he saw her was when he and Sham left her alone in taxi of Kartar Singh who assured them she would be safe in his taxi the previous Saturday night!
+The last time he saw her was when he and Sham left her alone in the taxi of Kartar Singh who assured them she would be safe in his taxi the previous Saturday night!